etemesi254/Pixly/README.md

 which means we waste 2x image memory
 - Although there exists an `ImageBitmap` interface, it's a useless one since nothing will be drawn unless its `SkiaBackedImageBitmap`,  see https://github.com/JetBrains/compose-multiplatform/issues/108

+- The image is being fully redrawn after modification, causes some ugly flickering every time a redraw happens